osg-htc/docs/docs/other/install-gwms-frontend.md

      - The `secondary` attribute indicates whether the element is for the primary or secondary collectors (True/False).
      The default HTCondor configuration of the VO Frontend starts multiple Collector processes on the host (`/etc/condor/config.d/11_gwms_secondary_collectors.config`).
 The `DN` and `hostname` on the first line are the hostname and the host certificate of the VO Frontend.
 The `DN` and `hostname` on the second line are the same as the ones in the first one.
 The hostname (e.g. hostname.domain.tld) is filled automatically during the installation.
 The secondary collector connection can be defined as sinful string for the sock case , e.g., hostname.domain.tld:9618?sock=collector16.

-!!! note

-In GlideinWMS v3.4.1, shared port only configuration is incompatible if talking to older Factories (v3.4 or older).
-By GlideinWMS v3.5 , in order to make it compatible and to allow a smother transition, we will have a temporary default configuration to switch from separate ports to shared_port making possible to support both (A secondary collector can both listen on a separate port and listen to the shared port daemon)
-Therefore, for the secondary collectors configuration and for CCBs, there are multiple options like port number (9618) or port range (9620-9640) [Example 1] and single collector (sock=collector24), or sinful string that can be used for the sock range case (sock=collector0-40) as shown in the Example 2.
-It's very important to follow this configuration pattern.
-No coma or semicolon is allowed in the node specification.

 [Example 1]

             :::xml